Posted on Tuesday, December 14th, 2010 by Loyd Bourgeois

 Social Security will also look at your longitudinal medical record (your medical history over time) to determine whether treatment provides any functional recovery.
 If you do not have a regular doctor or receive regular medical care despite your COPD, you may not be able to meet the listing, but may be able to equal the listing or show functional limitation sufficient to qualify you for benefits.

-Typically, if you apply for social security disability alleging COPD or another respiratory ailment, SSA will send you for a consultative examination.
+Typically, if you apply for social security disability alleging Chronic Obstructive Pulmonary Disease or another respiratory ailment, SSA will send you for a consultative examination.
 At this CE, the doctor will perform a spirometric pulmonary function test.
 This test measures your FEV1.

 SSA has developed detailed rules for interpreting the FEV1 results and uses your most stable state of health values for determining whether or not you meet the listing.

-Even if you do not meet the listing for COPD, your COPD may result in sufficient functional limitations to prevent you from performing your past work or any work in the national economy.
+Even if you do not meet the listing for Chronic Obstructive Pulmonary Disease, your COPD may result in sufficient functional limitations to prevent you from performing your past work or any work in the national economy.